Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/Extensions/settings.md

     ...
 }
 ```
-You can check [that section](../../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.
+You can check [this section](../../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.
 ## Step 2: Include GovernorSettings initialization in constructor

 We need to initialize [GovernorSettings](/) extension in the constructor of [Governor](../governor.md) contract.